Reactive Electrochemical Membrane (REM) Reactors for the Oxidation of PFAS-Impacted Water

 Brian Chaplin | University of Illinois at Chicago

-The successful completion of this project will have numerous benefits to DoD and the scientific community.
-These expected benefits include 1) a better understanding of the use of electrochemical technologies for groundwater remediation; 2) the generation of proof of concept data that can be used to develop a field-scale prototype REM for the remediation of PFAS-impacted groundwater; and 3) an energy cost assessment for using the REM technology, which can be used by practitioners to assess the REM technology as a viable remediation option.
-(Anticipated Completion - June 2019)
+The high rate constants reported above are the highest reported for electrochemical oxidation of PFAS, and the low energy consumptions are much more favorable then other destructive treatment technologies (i.e., ultrasonication, photocatalysis, vacuum UV photolysis, microwave-hydrothermal decomposition), demonstrating the promise of the REM technology for PFAS treatment.
+In order to determine the full feasibility of this technology, further research and development is needed, which will be assessed during Phase II of the study.
+Completion of the Phase II research is needed before the REM technology can be confidently deployed to remediation sites.
+However, expected benefits include 1) a better understanding of the use of electrochemical technologies for groundwater remediation; 2) the generation of proof of concept data that can be used to develop a field-scale prototype REM for the remediation of PFAS-impacted groundwater; and 3) an energy cost assessment for using the REM technology at impacted sites, which can be used by practitioners to assess the REM technology as a viable remediation option.

 Le, T.X.H., H. Haflich, A.D.
 Shah, and B.P.
 Chaplin.
 2019.
 Energy-Efficient Electrochemical Oxidation of Perfluoroalkyl Substances Using a Ti4O7 Reactive Electrochemical Membrane Anode.
 Environmental Science & Technology Letters, 6(8):504-510. https://doi.org/10.1021/acs.estlett.9b00397